Saturday, August 31, 2013

 Badge of Evil (Whit Masterson, 1956)

-Book on which my favorite Orson Wells movie Touch of Evil is based on.
-To be perfectly honest I had no idea that movie was even based on a book until back blurb on this one caught my attention in the bookstore.
-And since I'm obviously not Orson's die hard fan, I do must admit that he did one hell of a job on his screenplay.
+The book on which my favourite Orson Welles movie, Touch of Evil, is based.
+To be honest, I had no idea that the film was even based on a book until the back blurb on this one caught my attention in the bookstore.
+And since I'm obviously not Orson's die-hard fan, I must admit that he did one hell of a job on his screenplay.
 One of those rare occasions where the movie is much better than the original book.

-It's simply not hard boiled enough.
-Story about dirty cops set in police stations and DA office should be driven by strong characters and sharp dialogues moving forward with a speed of light.
-Smoking, drinking, cursing, fighting etc etc etc. Or at least be solid police procedural.
-Instead we get predictable "one against all, good against evil" tale of the white knight fighting for the ungrateful lady Justice against flawed system orchestrated by the weak politicians and compromised media.
+It's simply not hard-boiled enough.
+A story about dirty cops, set in police stations and the DA's office, should be driven by strong characters and sharp dialogue, moving forward at a rapid pace.
+Smoking, drinking, cursing, fighting, etc. Or at least be a solid police procedural.
+Instead, we get a predictable "one against all, good against evil" tale of the white knight fighting for the ungrateful lady Justice against a flawed system orchestrated by weak politicians and compromised media.

 And family shit, lots of it.
-Mitch's wife Connie is so pure, cool, beautiful, full of understanding and dedication for her hubby that she doesn't even bitch too much about their ever postponed family vacation.
-I don't think that any of authors had seen Fritz Lang's masterpiece The Big Heat released few years prior.
-Because if they did, I think Connie would (should) be blown into the pieces sometimes at the end of the first act making Mitch go on bloody revenge rampage.
-But nothing like that happens - our hero is confused and scared most of the times and gets lucky break at the end.
+Mitch's wife Connie is so pure, cool, beautiful, full of understanding and dedication to her hubby that she doesn't even bitch too much about their ever-postponed family vacation.
+I don't think that any of the authors had seen Fritz Lang's masterpiece The Big Heat, released a few years prior.
+Because if they did, Connie would be blown into pieces sometimes at the end of the first act, making Mitch go on a bloody revenge rampage.
+But nothing like that happens - our hero is confused and scared most of the time and gets a lucky break at the end.

 Also didn't like the writing style much.
-Too technical and formulaic so it never really takes off.
-Once the McCoy's evidence fixing is established as a fact, plot becomes almost non-existent and the whole thing shifts into boring drama/thriller mode.
-Hard to say, but my speculation would be that maybe these kind of narration problems can occur as a result of collaboration of two writers working on the same book.
+Too technical and formulaic, so it never really takes off.
+Once the evidence fixing is established, the plot becomes almost nonexistent, and the whole thing shifts into boring drama/thriller mode.
+My speculation is that these kinds of narration problems may occur as a result of the collaboration between two writers working on the same book.

-Decent enough stuff that unfortunately hasn't aged very well.
+Decent enough material that, unfortunately, hasn't aged very well.
 But still immensely cool to read it if you like Touch of Evil.
-Totally incredible how Wells managed to turn this unquestionably original, but somehow mediocre novel into a timeless mastepriece.
+It's genuinely incredible how Wells managed to turn this unquestionably original, yet somehow mediocre, novel into a timeless masterpiece.

 3/5